Lefted/Fuzzing-in-Go/README.md

 As we can see, the fuzzer found the bug.
 But it took a long time to find it.
 This may be because I only provided seeds for the fuzzer with a depth of 1.
 This means that the fuzzer had to find that it could use a depth of 2 in the expression to find the bug.

-What I noticed is that the output of the saved test is not very useful.
-This is what the fuzzer saves:

 ```
 go test fuzz v1
 int(3)